Adobe Font Development Kit for OpenType (AFDKO) Overview

 spot

 This program can report data from an OpenType font in a variety of ways.
 All tables can be shown as a text report of the low-level structure of the table.
 Most tables can be shown with a report in a more human-readable format.
-Some tables, including the GPOS and GSUB layout tables can be shown graphically, by outputting a PostScript file that can be sent to a printer, or viewed in Mac OSX Preview, Adobe Acrobat or Adobe InDesign.
+Some tables, including the GPOS and GSUB layout tables can be shown graphically, by outputting a PostScript file that can be converted to a PDF.

 tx